gemi254/FreeBoard_9DOFRazor_AHRS/README.md

 FreeBoard_9DOFRazor_AHRS
 ========================

-Freeboard 9 Degree of Measurement Heading Reference System with 9DOF Razor IMU
+Freeboard 9 Degrees of freedom
+Measurement Heading Reference System with 9DOF Razor IMU This code transforms a Razor IMU to a NMEA Measurement Heading Reference System to use it with navigation software like freeboard and opencp.

 Compile this file and upload the binarry file to a
 9 Degrees of Freedom - Razor IMU - https://www.sparkfun.com/products/10736